Habitats of the Reserve

-Elsewhere Greater Sea Spurrey (Spergularia media) can be seen, and around the edges, particularly in places where there is a bit of shingle at the high tide mark, Sea Milkwort (Glaux maritima) grows.
+Elsewhere Greater Sand-spurrey (Spergularia media) can be seen, and around the edges, particularly in places where there is a bit of shingle at the high tide mark, Sea Milkwort (Lysimachia maritima) grows.
 It has fleshy leaves with delicate pink flowers.

 At the top end of the saltmarsh which floods less frequently other plants such as Seaside Centaury (Centaurium littorale) grow in small numbers on the short turf.